 This Lemon Curd recipe (printable version is at the bottom of the post) is one of our favorite toppings for our homemade yogurt!
 We often have it for an after dinner treat.
 If you have ever had Ellenos Greek yogurt with lemon curd, this tastes exactly like it.
 It is also nice to drizzle this lemon curd on pancakes or waffles, or use it anywhere else you would use a lemon curd.
 Save those leftover egg whites for souffles!
 As a bonus, it is a tasty way to get some important nutrition.
 Indulge me while I break down the ingredients for you.
 Continue reading “Lemon Curd: A Nutritious Treat”

 If you have never made your own tartar sauce, you are in for a treat.
 As with most things, the homemade version is leaps and bounds above the store-bought version, both in taste and nutrition.
 You only need a few ingredients and a couple of minutes.
-Continue reading “Probiotic Tartar Sauce: Homemade and So Tasty!”
+Continue reading “Probiotic Tartar Sauce”

 Making homemade mayo requires only a few ingredients and takes just a couple of minutes!
 The difference between mayo bought in the store and mayo made at home is astounding, both the taste and the nutritional profile.
 It makes such a difference when you can control the quality of ingredients in your food!
-Continue reading “Homemade Mayo: Nutrient-dense and Made in Minutes! (with a lacto-fermented option)”
+Continue reading “Homemade Mayo: Nutrient-dense and Made in Minutes!”